N\'{e}ron desingularization of extensions of valuation rings with an Appendix by K\k{e}stutis \v{C}esnavi\v{c}ius: The case when the value group is not finitely generated

 \begin{variantT} For every faithfully flat map $V \subset V'$ of valuation rings with value groups $\Gamma \subset \Gamma'$ such that $\Gamma'/\Gamma$ is torsion free, there is a countable sequence of ultrafilters ${\sU}_1, {\sU}_2, \dots$ on some respective sets $U_1, U_2, \dots$ for which the valuation rings $\{V_n\}_{n \geq 0}$ and $\{V'_n\}_{n \geq 0}$ defined inductively by $V_0 := V$ and $V'_0 := V'$ with $V_{n + 1} := \prod_{{\sU}_{n + 1}} V_{n}$ and $V'_{n + 1} := \prod_{{\sU}_{n + 1}} V'_{n}$ are such that the valuation ring

 whose restriction to the value group $\wt{\Gamma}$ of $\wt{V} := \varinjlim_{n \geq 0} V_n$ lands in $\wt{K} := \Frac(\wt{V})$. \end{variantT}

-\begin{proof} By replacing $V$ and $V'$ by suitable large ultrapowers if needed and using \S\ref{alg-comp} with Proposition \ref{CK-lemma}, we may ensure that $\Gamma$ is algebraically compact.
-Then, thanks to the torsion-freeness assumption on $\Gamma'/\Gamma$, the inclusion $\Gamma \to \Gamma'$ splits.
-A choice of a splitting induces a compatible splitting on any ultrapower, so the proof of Theorem \ref{big-tower} continues to give the claimed variant. \ \end{proof}
+\begin{proof} An ultrapower of an ultrapower is itself an ultrapower \cite[6.5.2]{CK}, so we may make an initial replacement of $V$ and $V'$ by suitable large ultrapowers and use §A.8 with Proposition A.6 to ensure that $\Gamma$ is algebraically compact and later absorb the appearing initial ultrafilter into $\mathcal{U}_1$ (alternatively, we could simply insert this initial ultrafilter as $\mathcal{U}_1$ without using loc. cit.).
+Then, thanks to the torsion-freeness assumption on $\Gamma'/\Gamma$, the inclusion $\Gamma\subset \Gamma'$ splits.
+A choice of a splitting induces a compatible splitting on any ultrapower, so the proof of Theorem A.10 continues to give the claimed variant granted that we take advantage of the splitting to build the cross-section in such a way that its restriction to $\tilde \Gamma$ lands in $\tilde K$. \ \end{proof}